allister-grange/terraform-associate-guide-003/8- Read, generate and modify Configuration/8-cards.md

 How do you use an environment variable to set a variable value in Terraform? set `TF_VAR_<variable_name>`

 What block do you use to download secrets (whether a file or from a vault) to populate your Terraform config with?
 A `data` block

+How do you use a variable in a string in Terraform? `"${var.name}-rest-of-string"`

+What is a implicit dependency in Terraform?
+When two resources rely on each other, but you haven't specified depends on

+What is an explicit dependency in Terraform?
+When you specify the `[depend_on]` argument to a resource